-Evictions for reasons that aren’t related to non-payment of rent during the eviction moratorium may still be processed for real estate investors in Southern California.
+Evictions for reasons that aren’t related to non-payment of rent during the eviction moratorium may still be processed for real estate investors in Greater Los Angeles.
 You don’t have to tolerate tenants committing criminal acts, threaten other tenants, or any other legitimate reason for eviction.
 It is highly advisable to practice due diligence in assuring that your tenant doesn’t qualify for the terms of any standing order and be prepared to withdraw from eviction proceedings should they produce a signed statement of financial difficulties due to the pandemic. e certain you’re aware of not only the standing CDC order but any state or local government orders regarding tenants and evictions.
 Civil penalties for the landlord or the resident are a risk, landlords can be fined rather hefty sums.
 Tenants who cannot respond affirmatively to all qualifying questions don’t qualify.
 They are signing the document under penalties of perjury.

 When the order expires, not only will the unpaid rent still be owed by the tenant, their monthly rent payments will be due in full moving forward.
 One avenue is to discuss a plan with your tenants to begin making partial payments towards the monthly payment to the best of their ability, during the covered period.
-Otherwise, unpaid rent for real estate investors in Southern California under the rules of the eviction moratorium, means either financing the missing income from other sources or taking your tenants to court to sue for back rent.
+Otherwise, unpaid rent for real estate investors in Greater Los Angeles under the rules of the eviction moratorium, means either financing the missing income from other sources or taking your tenants to court to sue for back rent.
 The outcome of the latter of these options is dubious at best, considering that financial hardship is the very reason for the non-payment of rent.

-Though cases won’t be heard until the order expires, an update to the original eviction moratorium from the CDC means real estate investors in Southern California can start eviction court proceedings prior to the expiration of the order.
+Though cases won’t be heard until the order expires, an update to the original eviction moratorium from the CDC means real estate investors in Greater Los Angeles can start eviction court proceedings prior to the expiration of the order.
 The eviction cannot take place during the time period covered by the order.
 This update provides clarification on what is and isn’t covered under the guidelines of the order and can be found under the frequently asked questions section of the CDC website, as a document.
 In most cases, evictions take between 3 to 30 days.
 Depending on the local laws governing the property issued at the end of the moratoriums put in place due to the pandemic, courts will begin processing evictions.
 These eviction proceedings may begin as early as January of 2021.
 Landlords should remain abreast of updates on recent court cases that have been filed, fighting the moratorium on behalf of landlords, based on the premise that the CDC doesn’t have the constitutional authority to enact policies on rent.

-Whenever possible real estate investors in Southern California should consider devising a repayment plan for the back rent that has accumulated during the eviction moratorium.
+Whenever possible real estate investors in Greater Los Angeles should consider devising a repayment plan for the back rent that has accumulated during the eviction moratorium.
 In many cases, landlords and tenants have an amicable relationship and wish to do whatever is possible to maintain the current arrangement.
 If both parties can afford this option and are agreeable to the amount that would be added in monthly amounts, in addition to future rent payments, you could keep your good tenants.
 As an added bonus, you will know you have helped a family keep their home.
 It would be best for all parties if you could work with your tenants well in advance of the looming deadline.